OmarQurashi868/psycho-irc/README.md

 # psycho-irc-server
-A simple IRC-like chat server backend.
-With user authentication and multiple channels support.
+A simple IRC-like chat server backend using websockets with user authentication.

 # Endpoints
 # /users/